 adaptive care, transition assistance, and services for spouses and family care providers.

-DAV Charitable Service Trust grants help make possible a wide range of services
+DAV Charitable Service Trust grants help to provide a wide range of services

 and research to improve care for veterans suffering from physical and psychological

 trauma related to their wartime service.
 The Trust provides needed funding for initiatives

 that support veterans with traumatic brain injuries and forms a safety net for veterans

 Initiatives to help veterans with post-traumatic stress disorder, rehabilitative